jsebrech/minisync/notes.md

 3. Bob syncs changes from the latestUpdate client from the master index file
 4. Bob publishes his changes to his linked storage account

+> Note: a peer only keeps track of master index url's for other peers, not of url's for specific client indexes

 ### Gotcha's

 **How to revoke access to a shared document to a specific peer**